Skip to main menu Skip to content Skip to footer

 • When it does cause harm: Behavior becomes bullying when it impairs the well-being or functioning of the child who’s targeted.

-What you don’t want to do is express shock and anger and vow immediately to go to the school, or talk to the child’s parents.
+What you don’t want to do is express shock and anger and vow immediately to go to the school, or talk to the bully’s parents.
 Tempering your response encourages your child to open up.

 Before giving bullying advice, collect the facts

 Your first job is to try to get a detailed picture of what happened.
-It’s hard when you’re a parent because your stomach flips, your protective impulses kick in, and you just want to punish the kid that’s hurt your child’s feelings.
+It’s hard when you’re a parent because your stomach flips, your protective impulses kick in, and you just want to punish the kid who hurt your child’s feelings.
 But it’s more effective to be like a reporter: “Okay, who was there?
 What was going on?
 What was said, exactly?
 What did you do?
 How did you feel?”

 You’re gathering all the data, the evidence of what happened.
-The details are important, not for the purpose of invalidating your child’s feelings or minimizing what happened—”Well, that doesn’t sound like it was really that bad”—but just so that you can tailor your strategies better.
+The details are important, not for the purpose of invalidating your child’s feelings or minimizing what happened — “Well, that doesn’t sound like it was really that bad” — but just so that you can tailor your strategies better.

 Part of the goal of asking questions is to get a sense of the social hierarchy.